-Sales Cruise 2020 kicks off on the evening of Sunday, May 24th, 2020 onboard Royal Caribbean ‘Grandeur of the Seas’ Cruise Ship, departing Baltimore, Maryland and ends the morning of Thursday, May 28th, 2029.
-Many attendees plan to stay a few days extra and make a vacation out of their stay in Baltimore, Maryland.
+Sales Cruise 2023 kicks off on the evening of Thursday, April 6th, 2023 onboard Royal Caribbean ‘Mariner of the Seas’ Cruise Ship, departing New Orleans, Maryland and ends the morning of Monday, April 10th, 2023.
+Many attendees plan to stay a few days extra and make a vacation out of their stay in New Orleans, Maryland.

-The Baltimore International Airport (airport code MCO), is 10 miles from Port of Baltimore, Maryland and is the arrival for many passengers making their way to cruise ships in the port
+The New Orleans International Airport (airport code MCO), is 10 miles from Port of New Orleans, Maryland and is the arrival for many passengers making their way to cruise ships in the port

 As for a mix of cost and convenience, we think rideshare services win hands-down in getting from anywhere in the area to the port.
 From your phone you can call a ride on demand, no matter where you are.

 As well, rates are extremely affordable.
 When you mix a ride any time you want with a cheap price (remember, up to four people can ride with no increase in charges), we think taking an Uber or Lyft to the ship makes the most sense for most people.

 Here are some example estimated rates you would pay for getting to the terminal.
 Note that that taxi rates include a 15% customary tip.
 Uber and Lyft make tipping optional

 If you don’t want to use rideshare services like Uber/Lyft, you can always take a cab from the airport or anywhere else around town.
 Expect the rates to be a little more expensive, but still reasonable and convenient for getting to the port.

 We’ve listed the estimated taxi fare from popular areas to the Port of New Orleans in the table above.

 Keep in mind that if you are coming directly from an area airport, you shouldn’t have to wait long to catch a taxi.
 If you are at a hotel or some other location in the area, you’ll want to call a cab in advance to give it time to come reach you before.